luciagore/CV/README.md

 [Background](#background) | [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | | [Interests](#interests)

-I am a diligent and ambitious student at [Makers](https://makers.tech/) in London, Europe's leading fully immersive full-time developer Bootcamp, with the intention of starting a career as a developer.
-I am looking for a new challenge in which I can implement my creative and analytical skills as well as learn and build confidence in programming and code.
+I have just finished a fully immersive, full-time developer Bootcamp at [Makers](https://makers.tech/) in London, with the intention of starting a new career as a developer.
+I have really enjoyed the learning process and the challenges I've faced throughout the course, and I am looking for an opportunity to implement my creative and analytical skills as well as learn and build confidence in programming and code.

 # Background
 After graduating from Exeter University in 2015, I spent 3 years in Sales and Marketing roles, specifically focussed on Luxury Travel, in which I was fortunate to spend time both in London and Kenya.
 I craved a more flexible lifestyle, and one in which I could do more to help others and make a more positive and meaningful contribution.
 For the last year, I have pursued a growing interest in technology, and the opportunities that it offers.
 I believe that it provides the tools to do social and environmental good as well as enhancing the lives of individuals.
 I have a wide range of skills and interests that not only inform my open-minded attitude, but make me uniquely capable of producing great results in the tech space because I can conceptualise the journey from raw code to final user, and the implications of the technical and design choices along the way.